 When deputies arrived, they found emergency medical crews working on a male teenager with a gunshot wound lying on the floor.
 One of the medical technicians told the deputy the firearm was on a kitchen counter.
 The deputy found a handgun on the counter and took possession of the weapon.

 The family of the injured teen was contacted and told he was being flown to Banner-University Medical Center Tucson.
-The teen died four days later.
+The teen died two days later.

 A woman at the scene told the deputy that all of the teens in the home were in a back bedroom.
 A deputy escorted her back to the same room and a PCSO Posse member stayed with the group until they could be interviewed.